zsteinkamp/zsteinkamp.github.io/_posts/2019-08-24-on-efficiency.markdown

 new learning or innovation that brings us toward better efficiency.
 It is our job to identify these opportunities to improve efficiency and act on them.

-Be courageous, bold, and confident.
-Don't be afraid to experiment.
-It is all in the name of maximizing value.

 ## Regular Team Retrospectives
 Meet regularly as a team to discuss what is or is not efficient about your current way of working.
 Identify bottlenecks in the design.
 Suggest changes and commit to trying them before the next meeting.
 By dedicating a short time to this kind of healthy self-reflection, you will ensure your team is working in the way that is optimal to them and their environment.

+Be courageous, bold, and confident.
+Don't be afraid to experiment.
+It is all in the name of maximizing your team's value.